 - Blurred vision, which is often worse in the morning

 Diagnosing Fuchs’ Dystrophy:

-Often doctors notice the early signs of Fuchs’ dystrophy in people in their 30s and 40s, however it doesn’t typically affect vision until individuals are in their 50s or 60s.
-Doctors use a slit lam microscope to diagnose Fuchs’ dystrophy; the microscope enables them to examine the cornea and magnifies the endothelial cells thousands of times.
+Often doctors notice the early signs of Fuchs’ dystrophy in people in their 30s and 40s, however, it doesn’t typically affect vision until individuals are in their 50s or 60s.
+Doctors use a slit lamp microscope to diagnose Fuchs’ dystrophy; the microscope enables them to examine the cornea and magnifies the endothelial cells thousands of times.
 The doctors then measure the health of the endothelium with an instrument called a pachymetry, which measures the thickness of the cornea, they will also utilize specular microscopy, which photographs the cells for counting.
 As Fuchs’ dystrophy worsens it may become impossible to count the cells because of corneal clouding.

 There is no cure for Fuchs’ dystrophy.
 Doctors are unable to make the endothelial cells multiply or improve their function.
-The symptoms however, can be treated.
-Blurred vision can be improved by using a medication, often a salt based solution containing sodium chloride (Muro 128 drops or ointment, 2% or 5%) is prescribed to pull fluid out of the cornea and reduce swelling.
+The symptoms, however, can be treated.
+Blurred vision can be improved by using medication, often a salt based solution containing sodium chloride (Muro 128 drops or ointment, 2% or 5%) is prescribed to pull fluid out of the cornea and reduce swelling.
 Occasionally, the doctor may prescribe steroid eye drops.